 Sleep-deprived on many occasions I found somehow very difficult to manage that work-life balance everybody is talking about these days and I can say I reached a state of chronic fatigue where I keep doing things by inertia and I can’t help it but feel exhausted at the end of the day.
 Everyday.

-But hey, rant is over!
-I am here to unveil how last week I finally got to slow down and healed myself a bit, even when I kept myself pretty busy with a few activities, safaris and excursions those days too, at an otherworldly peace retreat in Sri Lanka.
+But hey, rant over!
+I am here to unveil how last week I finally got to slow down and healed myself a bit, even when I kept myself pretty busy with a few activities, safaris, and excursions those days too, at an otherworldly peace retreat in Sri Lanka.

 - EXPERIENCING YALA NATIONAL PARK WILDLIFE

 - YALA NATIONAL PARK FACT SHEET